NateKomodo/OpenMineAI/README.md

 ## Todo

 Pathfinder:
-- Get to open areas or some high level selection system to route via (For highways or similar)
+- Get to open areas or some high level selection system to route via (For highways or similar) or segment into sections for improved accuracy

 Path executor:
 - Switch to alternate paths